TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 **PRIZES:**

 Monetary prizes will be awarded to the top three teams.
-More details on this will be announced on the web site.
+More details on this will be announced on this website.

 **EVALUATION & RANKING:**